Jan Carinci

-Jan Carinci (born February 2, 1959 in London, England) is a former slotback who played ten seasons in the Canadian Football League, mainly for the Toronto Argonauts.
+Jan Carinci (born February 2, 1959) is a former slotback who played ten seasons in the Canadian Football League (CFL), evenly split between the Toronto Argonauts and the BC Lions.
 He was a part of the Argonauts 1983 Grey Cup victory.

 He resides with his family in Moncton, New Brunswick, and writes a sports column for the Times & Transcript newspaper.